Energy Performance Certificate

 There is no requirement to act on the recommendations in the report.
 However, doing so could make the property more attractive for sale or rent by making it more energy efficient.

-EPC-holders can go online to the EPC Adviser (http://epcadviser.direct.gov.uk/epcadviser.html), enter their reference number off the certificate and see how much could be saved in terms of money and CO2 emissions.
+EPC-holders can also go online to the EPC Adviser, enter their reference number off the certificate and see how much could be saved in terms of money and CO2 emissions.

 What is the Green Deal?

-The Green Deal was launched by the Government in October 2011 to help people fund work to make their property warmer, more energy efficient and cheaper to run.
+The Green Deal was launched by the government in October 2011 to help people make their homes warmer, more energy efficient and cheaper to run.

-Under the scheme you choose which eligible energy saving improvements you want to make.
-You then pay for the improvements over time through your electricity bill, at a level no greater than the estimated savings to energy bills.
+Under the scheme you choose which eligible energy saving improvements you want to make and pay for the improvements over time through your electricity bill, at a level no greater than the estimated savings to energy bills.